-Stephen and Deborah Hung: Net worth and everything to know about ‘Bling Empire: New York’ power couple
+Stephen and Deborah Hung: Net Worth and Everything to Know About ‘Bling Empire: New York’ Power Couple

 How did the couple meet?

-As per Wall Street Journal, the couple met in Hong Kong when Deborah had gone there on a vacation post completing her law degree.
+According to Wall Street Journal, the couple met in Hong Kong when Deborah had gone there on a vacation after completing her law degree.
 Speaking to the news platform in 2013, Deborah gushed about her husband saying, “I came from a very conservative family.
 When I met him I didn’t want him to impress me with anything but his mind.”
 She added, “He has this magnetism.
 Designers, investors, everyone wants to talk to him.”

 Stephen Hung’s earnings and work